JuliaDataScience/JuliaDataScience/contents/dataframes_groupby_combine.md

 using Statistics
 ```

-Applying this function is done by using the `combine` function:
+To apply this function, use the `combine` function:

 ```jl
 s = """